xaviergenelin/xaviergenelin/README.md

 ## Hi!
 I’m Xavier 👋

-I recently graduated from NC State University with a Masters degree in Statistics and have a Bachelors degree from Xavier University in Mathematics as well as a concentration in Economics.
+I'm a data scientist with 5+ years of experience.
+I have a Master's degree in Statistics from NC State University and have a Bachelor's degree from Xavier University in Mathematics, with a concentration in Economics.

 <br>